 Our radios will fit a double male ended aux cord that you can find cheaply at stores and gas stations.

 A great attitude ready for fun and adventure!
 Happy to provide motivation and encouragement if required.

 Is there a mattress included in the pop up camper rooftop tents and what type of mattress is found inside the van? ↓

 Yes.
-There is a comfortable, 3-inch mattress in all of our roof tents.
+The mattress in our rooftop tents are 6ft x 8ft and 2.5 in thick.
 The mattresses used inside the van are also firm but incredibly comfortable, for which we get many compliments.
 All mattresses are one whole piece and do not split into uncomfortable sections like found in other RVs or Campervans.
 We are certain you’ll have a great night sleep.
 Who doesn’t when camping under the stars?!
 Check out this video.